Sex / Gender Discrimination

 - Make sure that nondiscriminatory practices and requirements are used.

-- Examine subjective or neutral criteria to ensure that they do not have a disproportionate impact on women.
+- Examine subjective or neutral criteria to ensure they do not disproportionately impact women.

 - Set up workforce diversity programs to eliminate disadvantages and create a work environment where all employees feel comfortable.